Our Team

 Shelley Crocker

 As a child, Shelley wanted to be a writer.
 While she still dreams of having her stories published, she has since found that she really enjoys helping young people find their own love of writing, reading, and language.
-Shelley received her B.A. in language studies from UC Santa Cruz, as well as her master's degree in linguistics and her single subject teaching credential in English from SJSU.
-She has been teaching middle school ELA in San Jose for the past eight years.
-Outside of school, Shelley spends as much time as possible with her family, listening to music, crafting projects, playing board games, and cooking.
+Shelley received her B.A. in Language Studies from UC Santa Cruz, as well as her master's degree in Linguistics and her teaching credential in English from SJSU.
+She has been teaching middle school ELA in San Jose for the past nine years.
+Shelley loves that the students at AoPS are deeply engaged and enthusiastic about learning and are always willing to think outside the box to come up with insights about what they're learning and about themselves.

 Dr. Pete Dunten